 How to Apply for a South Africa eVisa from France?

 In order to apply for a South African eVisa, travelers need to visit the South African Online Visa platform where they have to fill out an eVisa application form.
-On this form, travelers will be asked to enter certain biographical information and passport details.
+On this form, travelers have to provide certain biographical information and passport details.

 A valid email address and valid credit/debit card information are also required as part of the application process.
 The credit/debit card information will be used to deduct a processing fee for the eVisa application.

-Travelers from France to South Africa are also advised to travel on the same passport that they used when applying for the eVisa in order to ensure a smooth traveling experience.
+Tourists from France to South Africa are also advised to travel using the same passport that they used when applying for the eVisa in order to ensure a smooth traveling experience.